mlabuda2/nf-tower-docs/docs/launch/launchpad.md

 !!! tip
     The parameter forms view will appear, if the workflow has a Nextflow schema file for the parameters.
-Please refer the [**Nextflow Schema guide**](/nextflow-schema/overview) to learn more about the usa-cases and how to create them.
+Please refer the [**Nextflow Schema guide**](/pipeline-schema/overview) to learn more about the use-cases and how to create them.

 This makes it trivial for users without any expertise in Nextflow to enter their pipeline parameters and launch.